Karna Solskjær

-Karna Solskjær (born 3 March 2003) is a Norwegian footballer who plays as a forward for AaFK Fortuna.
+Karna Solskjær (born 3 March 2003) is a Norwegian footballer who plays as a forward for Aalesunds.

 Career and early life

 Karna Solskjær is the daughter of Ole Gunnar Solskjær, a former player and manager of Premier League club Manchester United.

-She started her youth career in Clausenengen FK before moving on to Manchester United U21's.
+She started her youth career in Clausenengen before moving on to Manchester United U21's.
 She made her youth international debut in 2021.

 She made her senior debut on 30 January 2022 in a 2021–22 Women's FA Cup match against Bridgwater United coming as a substitute for Ivana Fuso.
 In making her debut she and her father became the first father-daughter pair to play for Manchester United.

 On 9 March 2022, she played 61 minutes before coming off for Keira Barry as Manchester United Women Under-21s were crowned winners of the 2022 WSL Academy Cup following a 4–1 victory over Birmingham City in the final at St George’s Park.

-In 2022, Solskjær signed for Norwegian second tier club AaFK Fortuna.
+In 2022, Solskjær signed for Norwegian second tier club Aalesunds.